translate/amagama/README.txt

 # su postgres
 $ createdb -E UTF-8 amagama

-amaGama is managed through the amagama-manage command, try running it with no arguments for usage help. each command has it's own --help usage information. try
+AmaGama is managed through the amagama-manage command.
+Try running it with no arguments for usage help.
+Each command has it's own --help usage information.
+Try

 $ amagama-manage initdb --help

-first step after editing settings.py is to prepare database tables for each source language you will use (you can add more languages later)
+The first step after editing settings.py is to prepare database tables for each source language you will use (you can add more languages later):

 $ amagama-manage initdb -s en -s fr